Jayesh97123/Upload_file_using_Flask/README.md

 and end date.
 Now fetch the results between these dates and display them to the user in a table format.
 The table should consist of the following information: image_name, detections, image (use the images provided in the zip file).

+Task-3 (Bonus Points if you attempt this):
+A report should be generated in the backend application which counts the total number of objects detected between the given date range.
+Use the python csv module to generate the csv.
+The sample output report (report.csv) will be provided to you in the zip file